chaos-mesh/website/docs/offline-installation.md

 ## Prepare installation files

-Before you install Chaos Mosh offline, you need to download all Chaos Mesh images and repository compressed packages from machines with external network connections, and then copy the downloaded files into your offline environment.
+Before you install Chaos Mesh offline, you need to download all Chaos Mesh images and repository compression packages from the machines with external network connection, and then copy the downloaded files into your offline environment.

 ### Specify version number